automation64/devbin64/README.md

 The repository is organized as follows:

 - `bin/`: **DevBin64** scripts.
 - `build/`: Build artifacts and temporary files.
+Excluded from version control.
 - `docs/`: Documentation and skeleton files for the project.
 - `etc/`: Project-specific configuration files.
 - `lib/`: Shared libraries and modules.
+Excluded from version control.
 - `logs/`: Logs generated during development and CI/CD processes.
+Excluded from version control.
 - `src/`: Source code for the project.
 - `test/`: Test cases and related files.
 - `tmp/`: Temporary files.
+Excluded from version control.
 - `var/`: Variable data files.
-- `vault/`: Local vault for secrets (excluded from version control).
+- `vault/`: Local vault for secrets.
+Excluded from version control.

 ### Configuration Files